Kenton1989/FreeTiltDrawer/README.md

  - Stereo Computer Vision, Camera Intrinsic and Extrinsic, Distortion Matrix
  - How to reduce the latency of a (comparatively) complex system
  - How to divide the work properly
-## What's next for FreeTiltDrawer - An $10 3D Tilt Painter
+## What's next for Free Tilt Painter - An $10 3D Tilt Painter
 We will continue.
 At least I will continue.